Abstract-Foundation/examples/agw-nextjs/README.md

 # Abstract Global Wallet with Next.js

-This example showcases how to use the Abstract Global Wallet react SDK inside a [Next.js](https://nextjs.org/) application.
+This example demonstrates how to use the Abstract Global Wallet react SDK inside a [Next.js](https://nextjs.org/) application.

 ## Local Development